 Have you seen one of the Florida Wildlife Corridor Expedition films?

-When I was working in Washington, D.C. at a battlefield preservation nonprofit, I would sneak over to the National Geographic headquarters to just be in the presence of so many incredible Explorer's works, gaze at all the Nat Geo magazine covers, and attend evening premiers.
+When I was working in Washington, D.C., I would sneak over to the National Geographic headquarters to just be in the presence of so many incredible Explorers' works to gaze at all the Nat Geo magazine covers, as well as attend evening premiers.
 I attended at least three of the Corridor's film screenings in Washington, D.C. in 2016 and 2018!
 Full circle moment here, for sure!